jcolag/entropy-arbitrage/2026-01-01-insurrection-1.md

  > **PICARD**: Yew-cheen chef-faw, Regent Cuzar.
 Welcome aboard the Enterprise.

-I gather that, despite what you might read in the credits, you heard some part of Mozart's [String Quartet No. 17](https://en.wikipedia.org/wiki/String_Quartet_No._17_%28Mozart%29) wrapping up shortly before this.
+I gather that, despite what you might read in the credits, you heard some part of Mozart's {% wiki String_Quartet_No._17_%28Mozart%29|String Quartet No. 17|en %} wrapping up shortly before this.

  > **CUZAR**: Captain Picard, may I welcome you in the time-honored tradition of my people.
 We are so honored to be accepted within the great Federation family.